bashuser30/dl-distro/CONTRIBUTING.md

 ### Testing

-- Use `-s, --spider` to verify URLs without downloading files.
+- Use the [`spider.sh`] script to verify URLs without downloading files.
 - Test at least one full download and verification of an image.
-- Reach out for access to an internal script for batch URL testing.

 ### Pull Requests